qwopqwop200/D-Adaptation-Adan/README.md

 The reason the model diverges is because of gsq_weighted(or numerator_weighted).

-If only gsq_weighted(or numerator_weighted) is reset, there is little performance difference from reset with s and gsq_weighted(or numerator_weighted).
+If only gsq_weighted(or numerator_weighted) is reset, there is no performance difference from reset with s and gsq_weighted(or numerator_weighted).

 And it doesn't seem like a good choice mathematically.